adishijha/Women-s-Safety/README.md

 4) Helpline numbers for each state is given and information about women safety is provided too

-5)fill mail id and password in main_app/mail.py
+5) fill mail id and password in main_app/mail.py

 6) access token code and secret key for twitter needs to be filled in main_app/twitterapi.py and details for Twilio need to be filled in main_app/smscall.py

 7)to run website use

     python manage.py migrate

     python manage.py runserver